 Truth be told though, I was honestly more excited to try this cocktail that combines pomegranate juice and pear puree.
 Topped with chilled Prosecco, it could have been called ‘The Barbara.’

 It was sparkling and fresh with a delightful combination that I’ve never forgotten and I’m glad I found the recipe with the intent of making it again.
-A Labor Day Weekend seemed the ideal opportunity so it’s on my menu for a small gathering in my backyard.
+I planned to have a couple of girlfriends over and it seemed the ideal opportunity so it’s on my menu for a small gathering in my backyard.
 Very small, very socially distanced, and very necessary for my sanity!

 I know it sounds crazy but for a number of years I simply did not associate pears with fall/early winter like we do apples.
 I think I must have put them into the summer fruit category which meant I seldom used them…I imagine they were not too prolific in the summer when I was looking for them at the market!